All Archives

 Hawking Radiation

 Even a black hole leaks.
-The universe cannot forget — but its memory is unreadable.
+The universe cannot forget — its memory is just unreadable.

-Hawking radiation proves that even the most extreme process in nature preserves information — but in a form no reader could ever reassemble.
-Amber does the opposite: it preserves perfectly, accidentally, without intention.
+Hawking radiation preserves everything — in a form no reader could ever decode.
+Amber does the opposite: it preserves perfectly, by accident, without intention.
 Resin flows, an insect is caught, forty million years pass.
 The wings are still there.

 No. 2